5 Exciting Careers after a Degree in Film Making

 As with many jobs in the film and television industry, casting directors and assistants often don’t get a standard rate.
 In the US, assistants, make $100 – $150 a day and directors $300 – $500.
 Top casting directors can make up to $100,000 per feature film.

 With the right education and a helpful nudge, a career as a cinematographer or screenwriter is within your grasp!
+Discover what jobs you can get with a film degree and explore the exciting career opportunities that await in this dynamic field!

 You can also read our detailed career guide to know more about a successful career in film making.